-Map of the Ypres Salient 1917
+Map of the Ypres Salient (1917)

 The Ypres Salient, so named for the bulge in the Western Front around the Belgian city of Ypres, has become rightly infamous.
 No less than five major battles occurred there.
 Almost every hamlet, wood and rise has a story to tell.
 Ypres, the last Belgian city in Allied hands, was positioned only a relatively short distance from the crucial Channel ports of Dunkirk and Calais.
 It assumed an importance almost unique in the war.
 On the map can be seen the crucial ridge line that curved around Ypres and that was the bastion of German defences prior to the Battle of Passchendaele.
 On its far slopes were arrayed the guns of the Fourth Imperial Army which shelled the city into a graveyard of stone.

-Map of Passchendaele
+Map of Passchendaele (October & November 1917)

 Passchendaele, as can be seen on this map, lies in a strong defensive position with its commanding heights jutting out ahead, and swampland occupying its approaches.
 Ahead, and to the left of the village, is the Bellevue Spur which protrudes from the main ridge line.
 This is where the New Zealand Division was shattered (the blackest day in New Zealand history), and where thousands of Canadians (Malcolm’s 3rd Division amongst them), were killed or wounded going up against its reams of barbed wire, concrete pillboxes, and concealed machine-gun nests.
 To the right of the Bellevue Spur, is the valley of the Ravebeek, the small creek whose flooded banks made it impossible to traverse.
 Further to the right is the main ridge line.
 It was on those slopes that thousands more Australians, and later Canadians, became the casualties of war.
 But it was along that path, past the strong-point at Crest Farm (today a monument) that Passchendaele was eventually taken.
 On the map can be seen the shell-hole from which Malcolm and a handful of New Zealanders reconnoitered the defences of the Bellevue Spur.
-A mere 1000 yards to the south, Tyne Cot is visible.
+A mere 1,000 yards to the south, Tyne Cot is visible.
 When Malcolm arrived here in October 1917 its pill-boxes had just been taken by the 3rd Australian Division.
 Today it is the single largest Commonwealth cemetery in the world.

 This is my own photo, taken roughly a hundred years after the events themselves, showing the Bellevue Spur as it looks today (now vibrant greens, then a brown cratered mound).
 Atop the Spur runs the Mosselmarkt road.
 The viewpoint is from the main ridgeline – what the German defenders would have seen – looking across the small, barely visible valley of the Ravebeek.
 It is taken from Crest Farm, the concentration of machine-gun nests on the approaches to Passchendaele (itself only a five minute walk down the road from the village).
-It’s truly astonishing to think that what looks like a modest, peaceful hillock was the scene of such long and desperate fighting.
+It’s truly astonishing to think that what appears as a modest, peaceful hillock was the scene of such long and desperate fighting.

-Map of the German Spring Offensives 1918
+Map of the German Spring Offensives (March to July 1918)

 The map of the Kaiserschlacht (the Kaiser’s Battle) shows the deep inroads made by the German spring offensives, beginning in March 1918.
 There were four main offensives, and each made large concaves in the Allied lines, particularly the first on the old battlefield of the Somme.
 Each offensive, in turn, foundered after a combination of stiffening Allied resistance, mounting German losses and stretched supply lines made further progress impossible.
 To the north (along the coast where Belgian forces held the front) swampy ground precluded an attack.
 Of the British lines, which began around Ypres and stretched all the way to past Amiens, only the narrow front near Lens and Vimy Ridge, remained unaltered – testament to the formidable defences and reputation of the Canadian Corps.
 By the end of April 1918 the worst of the danger had passed.
 In June, an attack in the direction of Paris (a last gasp to approach the French capital) was halted by French and American forces, and this was followed by a successful counterattack.
 A surprise French-led assault in July, signalled the end of German offensive ambitions on the Western Front.